One of the most common complaints I hear from people doing kettlebell swings is knee and lower back pain.

 This is the unconscious response that we do it automatically.
 We use the movement (hand from the first example and jumping from the second) to relieve the pain.

-This means that as long as you are engaged in a movement, your body is designed not to hear the pain (source).
+In other words, as long as you are engaged in a movement, your body is designed not to hear the pain.

 That’s why we may be doing exercises wrong, but because we are moving, we don’t register this pain immediately.
 That’s why many people say oh my knee/back hurt first thing in the morning.